hyzeeck/Password-Management-System/README.md

 # Password Management System
-This is a school project built for a friend and still under development.....
+This is a school project built for a friend

 # Features
 -Password Management System that can be used to store passwords for various websites
 - simple,fast search
 - Master password hashed
-- all password and username/account name entries encrypted
+- all password and username/account name entries encoded

 # Requirements: